mekowalski/react-photos-app/NOTES.md

   - will handle the typing event
 [] Create PhotoList Component responsible for rendering a list of photos on the screen [] Will still have an App Component(most root)

+- A couple of different Components will end up in the App Component
+- Those different Components will have different CSS files